 And for some fun, blow some bubbles from a bubble wand!
-There is nothing more magical or gentle than bubbles floating on the breeze ... and the fairies will be sure to notice.
+There is something magical about bubbles floating gently on the breeze ... and the fairies will be sure to notice.

 Easter continues at Meadow Sweet Grove!
 How could it not with lovely fresh eggs, courtesy of our neighbours and their urban backyard chickens?
-The lovely hues of these eggs are their natural colours - there was no need to dye these for the Easter display!
-And I think the vintage glass egg cups (a great score scouted out and snatched up by my mother-in-law) provide the perfect pairing.
+The lovely hues of these eggs are their natural colours - so there was no need to dye these beauties for our Easter display.
+I think the glass egg cups (a great vintage score scouted out by my mother-in-law); provide the perfect pairing for this little trio.